Joseph-Sailor-Usher/Room_Sync/Consideration of Implementation Frameworks.md

 What it is: Proper ICE candidate gathering/priority checks + DTLS/SCTP data channels, but you refuse to use relays.<br>
 Pros: Correct connection logic; faster with Trickle ICE; great APIs and libs (libwebrtc).<br>
 Cons: You’ll still lose a non-trivial % of players behind hard NATs if you refuse TURN.<br>
-Use when: You want best-effort P2P with modern stack and can accept some drop-offs.<br>
-Standards: ICE (RFC 8445) orchestrates host/srflx (STUN) checks; Trickle ICE improves setup time.

 ## Ports & Protocols
 ``` mermaid